To learn more about Gus Arriola's comic strip Gordo, you can visit Don Markstein's Toonopedia.

 Friday, February 23, 2007

 SURVIVED BY: KENNETH (OWNER OF STRETCH MONSTER)

-It was a hot and steamy afternoon close to the end of the school year and Mrs. Knewlman’s 2nd grade class just finished with Show and Tell.
-The class of about thirty students was in a jovial mood as they enjoyed seeing all the interesting items brought in by fellow classmates.
+It was a hot and steamy afternoon close to the end of the school year and Mrs. Knewlman’s 2nd-grade class just finished with Show & Tell.
+The class of about thirty students was in a jovial mood as they enjoyed seeing all the interesting items brought in by their fellow classmates.

-At precisely forty-five minutes after one o’clock the children finished third recess and entered into Mrs. Knewlman’s 2nd grade class.
-A gasp, a shout and loud crying were heard through the classroom as Kenneth was the first on the scene to notice that his Stretch Monster was stabbed in the chest with a #2 pencil.
-Syrup blood oozed from the monster’s chest cavity and pooled onto Kenneth’s desk while all the children looked on in utter shock.
+At precisely forty-five minutes after one o’clock, the children finished third recess and entered into Mrs. Knewlman’s 2nd-grade class.
+A gasp, a shout, and loud crying were heard through the classroom as Kenneth was the first on the scene to notice that his Stretch Monster was stabbed in the chest with a #2 pencil.
+Red syrupy blood oozed from the monster’s chest and pooled onto Kenneth’s desk.
+All the children looked on in utter shock and horror.

-Reports from some of the classmates said that Kenneth was the last for Show and Tell and he gave a proud presentation to the class about Stretch Monster.
-He left Stretch Monster on his desk and was outside during the full duration of third recess.
-Mrs. Knewlman interviewed every student to find out who might have committed this gruesome crime.
+Reports from some of the classmates said that Kenneth was the last presenter for Show & Tell and he gave a proud presentation to the class about Stretch Monster.
+Afterward, he left Stretch Monster on his desk and was outside during the full duration of third recess.
+Mrs. Knewlman interviewed each student to find out who might have committed this gruesome crime.

-Mrs. Knewlman removed the murder weapon and proceeded to bandage Stretch Monster with two large band-aids.
+Mrs. Knewlman removed the murder weapon and bandaged Stretch Monster with two large band-aids across his chest.

 All the students were instructed to take their seats and sit quietly until the murderer confessed.
 She also handed Kenneth a box of tissue as he was distraught.

 For the next hour until forty-five minutes after two o’clock, not one student had come forward to confess the crime.
 Mrs. Knewlman announced that no one would be able to leave their desk to catch the school bus until someone confessed.